 Check your database

-Dentists and other medical professional usually maintain a list of patients and appointment.
+Dentists and other medical professionals usually maintain a list of patients and appointment.
 This database can come in handy to spot an impersonator.
 They may mention procedures or treatments that you don’t provide.
 You can’t openly respond to a review that you believe is fake by posting this information on a public platform (doing so would be violate HIPAA guidelines).
 But you can flag the review on the review listing website and be ready to present your case.

 Keep an eye on the frequency of reviews

 If somebody is trying to defame your practice, they often won’t stop at one review.
 The imposter may create multiple profiles and post a number of negative reviews within a short span of time.
-If you find that your practice has suddenly received a lot of negative reviews, they may be fake.
+If you find that your practice has suddenly received a lot of negative reviews, then they may be fake.

 Short and poorly written

 A genuine review, both positive and negative, is written by a patient who believes they are adding some value for prospective customers.
 In most cases, a genuine review provides some detail about your practice, your staff and the treatment options that you offer.
 A fake review often doesn’t have any firsthand information about you and your practice.
 This is one reason why fake reviews are generally short, vague, and in many cases have grammatical and spelling mistakes.
-Such reviews should immediately raise an alarm and be marked for further investigation.
+Such reviews should immediately raise an alarm and hence, be marked for further investigation.